ministryofjustice/moj-frontend/docs/community/suggest-a-change.md

 title: Suggest a change
 ---

-To help improve the MOJ Design System, you can suggest changes to components and patterns.
+To help improve the MoJ Design System, you can suggest changes to components and patterns.

 Useful suggestions may look like: